robertnunn/7DTD-Modlets/README.md

 - **Money Stacks**: Increases stack size for coins, adds a "Compressed Coin" item and recipe for interconversion (10,000 coins -> 1 Compressed Coin).
 - **No Boiled Water Dysentery**: Removes the chance for dysentery from boiled water.
 - **Repair Wrench**: Adds the repair functionality to the wrench's secondary use (default: right-click).
+- **Solar Crafting**: Allows the crafting of solar banks, solar cells, photovoltaic(PV) material, and the old electronic parts.
+Solar cell quality controlled by the 'Yeah Science!' perk.
+Only learnable from the schematic.
 - **Two Extra 4x4 Seats**: Adds two seats to the back bumper of the 4x4.
 - **Vehicles Enhanced**: Increases speed and fuel efficiency for the 4x4, gyro, and motorcycle.
 Adds an extra seat to the motorcycle, two extra seats to the gyro.
 - **Weapon Damage 5x**: Multiplies all player (but not zombie) entity weapon damage by 5.